Senegal: Foreign relations

-Senegal is well integrated with the main bodies of the international community, including the Economic Community of West African States (ECOWAS), the African Union (AU), and the Community of Sahel-Saharan States.
+Senegal is the 84th most peaceful country in the world, according to the 2024 Global Peace Index.

 Military

 The Armed Forces of Senegal consist of about 17,000 personnel in the army, air force, navy, and gendarmerie.
-The Senegalese military receives most of its training, equipment, and support from France and the United States, and to a lesser extent Germany.
+The Senegalese military receives most of its training, equipment, and support from France and the United States, and to a lesser extent, Germany.

-Military noninterference in political affairs has contributed to Senegal's stability since independence.
+Military non-interference in political affairs has contributed to Senegal's stability since independence.
 Senegal has participated in many international and regional peacekeeping missions.
 Most recently, in 2000, Senegal sent a battalion to the Democratic Republic of Congo to participate in MONUC, the United Nations peacekeeping mission, and agreed to deploy a US-trained battalion to Sierra Leone for UNAMSIL, another UN peacekeeping mission.

 In 2015, Senegal participated in the Saudi Arabian-led military intervention in Yemen against the Shia Houthis.

 Law

 Senegal is a secular state, as defined in its Constitution.

-To fight corruption, the government has created the National Anti-Corruption Office (OFNAC) and the Commission of Restitution and Recovery of Illegally Acquired Assets.
-According to Business Anti-Corruption Portal, President Sall created the OFNAC to replace the Commission Nationale de Lutte Contre la non Transparence, la Corruption et la Concussion (CNLCC).
+To fight corruption, the government has established the National Anti-Corruption Office (OFNAC) and the Commission for the Restitution and Recovery of Illegally Acquired Assets.
+According to the Business Anti-Corruption Portal, President Sall created the OFNAC to replace the Commission Nationale de Lutte Contre la non-Transparence, la Corruption et la Concussion (CNLCC).
 It is said that the OFNAC represents a more effective tool for fighting corruption than the CNLCC established under former President Wade.
-The mission of OFNAC is to fight corruption, embezzlement of public funds and fraud.
+The mission of OFNAC is to fight corruption, embezzlement of public funds, and fraud.
 OFNAC has the power of self-referral (own initiative investigation).
 OFNAC is composed of twelve members appointed by decree.

 Homosexuality is illegal in Senegal.
 According to 2013 survey by the Pew Research Center, 96% of Senegalese believe that homosexuality should not be accepted by society.
 LGBTQ community members in Senegal report a strong feeling of being unsafe.

 Geography

-Senegal is located on the west of the African continent.
+Senegal is located on the western coast of Africa.
 It lies between latitudes 12° and 17°N, and longitudes 11° and 18°W.

 Senegal is externally bounded by the Atlantic Ocean to the west, Mauritania to the north, Mali to the east, and Guinea and Guinea-Bissau to the south; internally it almost completely surrounds The Gambia, namely on the north, east and south, except for Gambia's short Atlantic coastline.